 And you know what goes so well with this cake?
 A nice glass of red wine.
-It’s the preferred drink at Easter, plus it’s goes down a treat with the ither traditional dishes like roast turkey, lamb or chicken, meat loaf, and other sweets.
+It’s the preferred drink at Easter.

-Romanian Easter Cake or Pasca with cottage cheese and raisins, a traditional Easter dessert.
+Romanian Easter Bread or Pasca with cottage cheese and raisins, a traditional Easter dessert.

 - 300 g strong white bread flour